AEO vs GEO: How to Build a Future-Ready Search Strategy in the Age of AI

 • High-authority, reliable information

-• Optimizing content for question-based queries
+• Optimizing for question-based queries

 AEO is designed for situations where searchers expect quick, precise answers—often zero-click searches.

-What Is Generative Engine Optimization (GEO)?
+What Is Generative Engine Optimization (GEO)

 • Rich, high-context content